hmrc/fraud-prevention/README.md

 import uk.gov.hmrc.fraudprevention.AntiFraudHeadersValidator

-lazy private val requiredHeaders = List("Gov-Client-Public-Port")
+lazy val requiredHeaders = List("Gov-Client-Public-Port")
-lazy private val headerValidators = AntiFraudHeadersValidator.buildRequiredHeaderValidators(requiredHeaders)
+lazy val headerValidators = AntiFraudHeadersValidator.buildRequiredHeaderValidators(requiredHeaders)

 // this can be reused for each controller that require the same headers lazy val fraudPreventionActionFilter = AntiFraudHeadersValidatorActionFilter.actionFilterFromHeaderValidators(headerValidators)